Kay-98/Kay-98/README.md

 ### Hey there, I'm Kaya 👋

-- :computer: Full-stack developer at Charles Schwab
+- :computer: Full-stack at Charles Schwab
-- 😄 Pronouns: She/Her
-- ⚡ I :heart: cat memes
 </br>